Pdquan1227/PacmanGame/README.md

     * Ghost speed: 4
     * Pacman speed: 6
     * Lives: 3
-    * Death penalty: No. of ghosts increases by 1, and ghost speed is set to 6.
+    * Death penalty: No. of ghosts increases by 1, and ghost speed is set to 4(if death again, 6 instead).
     * Total score: 420p + 130p(Bonus)
     * Instruction: Eat all points to win.
 The map is a custom one which is inspired from the ghost image of the game
   * Level 3: